renanccastro/paginated-subscription/README.md

 # percolate:paginated-subscription

 This package is an experiment that adds pagination to Meteor's standard subscriptions.
 It's a byproduct of the [Telescope project](http://telesc.pe).
+Small fix for new meteor versions.

 ## Installation